-With live Q&A sessions from different Christ Church teams and support from current students, this is a great place to meet others, ask questions about uni life, share tips and keep up-to-date with the latest opportunities and events.
+This is a great place to meet others, share tips and keep up-to-date with the latest news opportunities and events.

 There’s nothing like asking a current undergraduate or postgraduate student, who has already experienced what it’s like to start at Christ Church, to make you feel reassured and comfortable about coming to uni.